christiandunkel/raytracer/documentation/documentation.md

 You can define multiple parameters behind each other.
 The following parameters currently exist:

-- `--file` defines a path to the scene (sdf file)
+- `--file` defines a path to the scene `.sdf` file
-- `--frames` defines the amount of images to be generated (if there is an animation definition in the scene file)
+- `--frames` defines the number of images to be generated (if there is an animation definition in the scene file)
 - `--aa` enables anti-aliasing
-- `--recursion` defines the maximum recursion depth per ray *(how often a ray is reflected from surface to surface to determine the pixel color)*
+- `--recursion` defines the maximum recursion depth per ray *(how often rays can be reflected from surfaces to determine the pixel color)*
-- `--help` show help menu
+- `--help` shows a help menu

 <br />
 <br />